 - abuse and trauma (both recent and not-so-recent)

 - separation and divorce

 Sometimes people come with a specific issue.
-Other times they might have a sense that, ‘something’s not quite right’ or that life has lost its ‘sparkle’, but don’t really know what the problem is.
-You don’t need to have a particular difficulty to come to counselling and no issue is too small.
+Other times they might have a sense that, ‘something’s not right’.
+They feel that life has lost its ‘sparkle’, but don’t know what the problem is.
+You need not have a particular difficulty to come to counselling, and no issue is too small.
 If something is big enough to be bothering you, it’s big enough to bring to therapy.

 How can we help?

 If you would like to know more about how Counselling Matters can help you and the services we can offer, please complete the contact form, give us a ring on 0151 329 3637 or email email@example.com.
 We’d love to hear from you.